JasonD94/jasond94.github.io/README.md

 Source code for my personal website.
 MIT Licensed.
 Contains a copy of my resume, as well as some links to Github. :octocat:

+# Forking Note

+If you fork this repo, please modify the form action before trying it out.
+[Thaaaanks!](https://i.imgur.com/TpBVEjv.jpg)

 Built using:
 --------------------------------------------------------------------------------
 [HTML5](https://developers.google.com/web/)